JohnAbbas-ML/DR-MoEViT-UNet/readme.md

 ## Key Contributions

-- **Integration of Vision Transformers with Expert Systems**: We combine the global context understanding capabilities of transformers with specialized expert networks that focus on different aspects of histopathological features.
+- **Integration of Vision Transformers with Expert Systems**: Combined the global context understanding capabilities of transformers with specialized expert networks that focus on different aspects of histopathological features.

-- **Dynamic Routing Mechanism**: Our approach implements an attention-based routing algorithm that adaptively selects the most relevant expert pathways based on the input characteristics, optimizing computational resources and improving feature extraction.
+- **Dynamic Routing Mechanism**: Implemented an attention-based routing algorithm that adaptively selects the most relevant expert pathways based on the input characteristics, optimizing computational resources and improving feature extraction.

 - **Multi-task Learning Framework**: The architecture simultaneously addresses segmentation and classification, allowing for knowledge sharing between these related tasks to improve overall performance.

-- **Enhanced Segmentation Through U-Net Design**: We incorporate skip connections and progressive upsampling in a U-Net style decoder that preserves fine-grained spatial details critical for accurate lesion boundary delineation.
+- **Enhanced Segmentation Through U-Net Design**: Incorporated skip connections and progressive upsampling in a U-Net style decoder that preserves fine-grained spatial details critical for accurate lesion boundary delineation.

 ## Architecture Details